West Hampstead tube station

-West Hampstead is a London Underground station in West Hampstead, London.
-It is located on West End Lane between Broadhurst Gardens and Blackburn Road and is situated in London fare zone 2.
+West Hampstead is a London Underground station in West Hampstead.
+It is located on West End Lane between Broadhurst Gardens and Blackburn Road, and is in London fare zone 2.
 The station is on the Jubilee line, between Kilburn and Finchley Road stations.
 It is 100 m from West Hampstead station on the London Overground's Mildmay line and 200 m from West Hampstead Thameslink station.
 Metropolitan line trains also pass through the station, but do not stop.

 History

 The station was opened on 30 June 1879 by the Metropolitan Railway (now the Metropolitan line) when it extended its tracks from Swiss Cottage.
 The station acted as the temporary terminus of the branch until it was further extended to Willesden Green on 24 November that year.
 The original station had two tracks with facing platforms; the booking office was to the south of the current surface building location with separate stairs to each platform.
 Consequential to the extension of the Great Central Railway displacing the Metropolitan Railway toward the north, this construction was replaced by an island platform overlapping the position of the previous Up platform.

 On 20 November 1939, most stopping services were transferred to the Bakerloo line when it took over operations on the Stanmore branch; at this time the platform was rebuilt in the Underground's standard style, but the station building was retained.
 Stopping services were transferred to the Jubilee line on 1 May 1979.
 Metropolitan line services run past the station on their own tracks either side of the Jubilee Line having not served the station (a few trains in the early morning and late at night) since the connection between the Metropolitan and Jubilee Lines at Finchley Road was removed as part of the preparation for automatic operation of the Jubilee Line.

 In 2003, Chiltern Railways unveiled a proposal for West Hampstead interchange, a development that would allow passenger interchange among five different Tube and railway lines.
 In 2008 it was proposed that the North and West London Light Railway could serve the station.
 The West Hampstead interchange proposal is now no longer possible, due to development in the area.